Not got the time for lengthy gardening jobs? Then these low maintenance garden ideas are just what you need.

 Instead, they advocate adding a thick layer of garden compost or well-rotted manure straight on top of the soil, to feed it and to suppress weeds by blocking out light (some first add a layer of cardboard too, to increase the light-blocking effect).

 No digging, less weeding and super-healthy plants – you can see why many consider this to be a no-brainer.

 Want to know more?
-Head over to our no dig gardening guide for expert tips.
+Our no dig gardening guide has plenty more expert tips.

 29. Keep on top of little jobs, but often